 - 1. Purpose: The student's Doctoral Advisory Committee will assess the quality of the student's research plan (including hypotheses to be tested, experimental design and methodology, etc.). - 2.
-Timing: The PhD Committee composition needs to be approved by filling out the appropriate form and having the Graduate Program Director's signature on it prior to scheduling the Proposal Defense.
+Timing: The PhD Committee composition needs to be approved by filling out the appropriate form and sending it to the Graduate Coordinator who will send it via DocuSign to the the Graduate Program Director' prior to scheduling the Proposal Defense.
 This will then be forwarded to SEAS for final approval.
 SEAS approval must be completed by two weeks prior to any proposal.
 The student is responsible for working with their Advisor and their PhD Committee to schedule a date for the defense and reserve a room for the defense.
 There is no BME or SEAS requirement stating that a student must have submitted or already published a peer-reviewed manuscript(s) prior to defending their PhD Proposal; however, PhD advisors and committees may apply a publication requirement at their discretion.
 Upon selecting a date and location, the student is then responsible for notifying the Graduate Program Coordinator at least 2 weeks prior to defense so the defense can be advertised publicly at least one week before the defense.
 The written dissertation proposal must be submitted to the PhD Committee one week before the scheduled oral dissertation proposal defense, which consists of a public oral presentation (approximately 45-50 min. long) during which the student highlights the existing knowledge and the proposed new study.
 This will be followed by a private question and answer period with the PhD Committee.
 Other members of the UVA faculty, beyond the PhD Committee, are allowed to attend the private question and answer period.
 The total duration of the dissertation proposal defense is typically three (3) hours, at the discretion of the student's PhD Committee.
 Students are not expected to bring food/snacks and/or drinks for their committee members and/or other audience members to the PhD Proposal Defense; however, if their lab members and/or a friend(s) want to show their support for the student by providing food/snacks and/or drinks, that is permitted.
-IMPORTANT NOTE: It is SEAS Policy that the PhD Dissertation Defense and the PhD Proposal Defense may not occur in the same semester. - 3.
-Defense Committee Composition: At least four (4) members of the Doctoral Advisory Committee must be present for the proposal defense in accordance with SEAS guidelines, including two (2) primary BME faculty and one "outside" SEAS faculty member (see table in §2.8.2 for more details). - 4.
-Proposal Format: The written proposal should follow the general format of an NIH grant proposal, and include the following sections: - Specific Aims (1-page limit) - Significance (typically 1-1.5 pages) - Innovation (typically 0.5-0.75 pages) - Approach (typically 5-7 pages) should include "Expected Outcomes and Alternative Methods"
+IMPORTANT NOTE: It is SEAS Policy that the PhD Dissertation Defense and the PhD Proposal Defense may not occur in the same semester.

-• Bibliography (no limit on the number of citations)
+- 3. Defense Committee Composition: At least four (4) members of the Doctoral Advisory Committee must be present for the proposal defense in accordance with SEAS guidelines, including two (2) primary BME faculty and one "outside" SEAS faculty member (see table in §2.8.2 for more details). - 4.
+Proposal Format: The written proposal should follow the general format of an NIH R01 grant proposal, and include the following sections (page limits include figures/tables): - Specific Aims (1-page limit) - o Significance (typically 1-1.5 pages) - o Innovation (typically 0.5-0.75 pages) - o Approach (typically 5-7 pages) should include "Expected Outcomes and Alternative Methods" - o References (no limit on the number of citations)